NICTA/stateline/README.md

 ###Why Stateline

+insert text here about when one might use stateline rather than say stan.

 ###MCMC Sampling

 MCMC is a widely used algorithm for sampling from a probability distribution given only its unnormalised posterior density.
 Consequently, MCMC provides a general solution to a wide class of Bayesian inference problems prevalent in scientific research.
 Stateline provides an MCMC solution for problems with difficult posteriors that may be highly non-Gaussian and for difficult likelihoods where the observation models are highly non-linear, expensive ‘black box’ functions such as numerical simulations.
 Stateline will distribute the computation of these likelihoods over a cluster, and uses parallel tempering to handle the case that the structure of the posterior distribution itself may be multi-modal.